jamesmontemagno/PagerSlidingTabStrip-for-Xamarin.Android/README.md

          tabs.SetViewPager(pager);

   4. If your adapter implements the interface `CustomTabProvider` you can past you custom tab view/s.
      In case the the view returned contains the id `Resource.Id.psts_tab_title`, this view should be a `TextView`  and will be used to placed the title.
+If you don't want the library to manage your TextView title for the tab, use a different id than `Resource.Id.psts_tab_title` in your tab layout.

-     Otherwise the default tab will be use (That's a TextView with id `Resource.Id.psts_tab_title`)
+     If your adapter doesn't impelement the interface `CustomTabProvider` the default tab will be used (That's a TextView with id `Resource.Id.psts_tab_title`).

   5. *(Optional)* If you use implement `IOnPageChangeListener` with your view pager you should set it in the widget rather than on the pager directly.